 The warrants have vested on grant and have been recognised in full upon issue.
 If the warrants remain unexercised after a period of three years from the date of grant, they will expire.
 The holder may exercise the subscription right at any time within the subscription period.

 Deferred Tax

-No deferred tax asset has been recognised in respect of warrants due to the uncertainty of the future trading profits.
+No deferred tax asset has been recognised in respect of warrants.